-This book is essential reading for students and scholars alike, providing an invaluable account of North American continental air defence in the early years of the Cold War by clearly demonstrating Canada’s functional approach, the differences between command and control, and the implications for Canadian sovereignty.
-It also makinges significant contributions to the understanding of subsequent and contemporary bilateral Canada–US military linkages and the character of military professionalism and civil-military relations in Canada.
+This book is essential reading for students and scholars alike, providing an invaluable account of North American continental air defence in the early years of the Cold War.
+It makes significant contributions to the understanding of subsequent and contemporary bilateral Canada–US military linkages and the character of military professionalism and civil-military relations in Canada.

 Everyone engaged in, or studying, North American defence should read this book.

 1 Command and Control, Sovereignty, Civil–Military Relations, and the Profession of Arms

 2 Command and Control Culture and Systems

 4 Wartime Operational Level Command and Control